How Do I Get a Work Permit?

 - AUGUST- Return the completed work permit application to your Student Services Technician in the Guidance Office where the work permit will be processed.

-- SEPTEMBER THROUGH JUNE- Return the completed work permit application to Mrs. Davis in the Career Center where the work permit will be processed.
+- SEPTEMBER THROUGH JUNE- Return the completed work permit application to Mrs. Gandy in the Career Center where the work permit will be processed.

 - Bring the completed work permit back to your employer.

 Please allow 48 hours to process Work Permits.
-If you have any questions, please see Mrs. Davis in the career center.
+If you have any questions, please see Mrs. Gandy in the career center.

 - At What Age Can I Get a Work Permit?